2020 estate planning law changes

 This year brought plenty of new law changes with the amount of cases litigated in our state court system.
 Below are just a few that we feel would be of most interest to our clients:

 Pena v.
-Dey: This case held that handwritten interlineations on the decedent’s estate plan which unequivocally indicated the decedent’s intent are ineffective because they are not compliant with the trust requirements to make a modification.
+Dey held that handwritten interlineations on the decedent’s estate plan which unequivocally indicated the decedent’s intent are ineffective because they are not compliant with the trust requirements to make a modification.
 This case serves as a great reminder to not attempt to draft homemade amendments.
 Not following the strict requirements of modification led to a failed estate plan.

-Trust Decanting: Although this law changed last year, we want to remind our clients that have an allocated A/B type trust (meaning that the trust was split after the first spouse passed) to contact our office about the benefits of decanting your trust.
 Unless you like paying more taxes than is legally required of you, in that case you don’t have to worry about keeping your old plan.
-For everyone else, trust decanting can completely wipe out all capital gains tax on your estate.
-Contact an experienced estate planning attorney to discuss your options.
+For everyone else, trust decanting can completely wipe out all Capital Gains Tax on your estate.
+Contact an experienced Estate Planning attorney to discuss your options.